deepsense-ai/ragbits/docs/quickstart/quickstart1_prompts.md

 Remember to change `joke_prompt` to the name of the module where the prompt is defined and adjust the values of the placeholders to your liking.

+!!! tip
+    Ragbits also comes with a built-in GUI tool called Prompts Lab that allows you to manage and interact with prompts in a more user-friendly way.
+To learn more about using Prompts Lab, see the how-to article [How to Manage Prompts using GUI with Prompts Lab](../how-to/prompts_lab.md).

 ## Conclusion
 You now know how to define a prompt in Ragbits and how to use it with Large Language Models.
 You've also learned to make the prompt dynamic by using Pydantic models and the Jinja2 templating language.
 To learn more about defining prompts, such as configuring the desired output format, refer to the how-to article [How to define and use Prompts in Ragbits](../how-to/use_prompting.md).

 <!-- TODO: Add a link to the how-to articles on using images in prompts and on defining custom prompt sources -->

 ## Next Step
-In the next Quickstart guide, you will learn how to use Ragbit's Document Search capabilities to retrieve relevant documents for your prompts: [Quickstart 2: Adding RAG Capabilities](quickstart2_rag.md).
+In the next Quickstart guide, you will learn how to use Ragbits's Document Search capabilities to retrieve relevant documents for your prompts: [Quickstart 2: Adding RAG Capabilities](quickstart2_rag.md).